State-by-State Childcare Tax Credit Guide

 Official site: Michigan Department of Treasury

-Search the tax instructions for childcare expense references.
-As you read, keep our Child Care Tax Credit Estimator open to model how those expenses work federally.
+Search Michigan’s tax instructions for childcare expense references and family-related credits.
+As you review them, keep our Child Care Tax Credit Estimator open so you can continue modeling how those same expenses work under the federal rules while you assess whether Michigan adds another tax benefit.

 Minnesota